LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 ---

-# Module 2 - Lesson 7 - Symbolic Links, Hard Links, Inodes, and Shell Productivity
+# Lesson 7: Symbolic Links, Hard Links, Inodes, and Shell Productivity

-## 1. Lesson Overview

 In this lesson, we will continue building our Linux shell skills and learn an important filesystem concept: